How To Have A Virtual Wedding: The Ultimate Guide For 2023

 Perhaps the idea of a virtual wedding had never crossed your mind.
 But in light of the COVID-19 pandemic and the emerging popularity of virtual events since then, the idea of a virtual wedding ceremony comes with increased advantages.

 For all those interested in going virtual for their nuptial celebration, this article is here to help guide you through the process.

 Disclaimer: This post includes affiliate links.
 When you make a purchase we receive a small commission at no extra expense to our readers.

 What Is A Virtual Wedding?

 A virtual wedding ceremony involves hosting your big day through some sort of digital platform.
-By having a virtual wedding, you can have some or all your guests join into the ceremony remotely through a video chat or interactive livestream.
+By having a virtual wedding, you can have some or all of your guests join the ceremony remotely through a video chat or interactive live stream.

 Common platforms that can make your virtual wedding a reality include Zoom, Skype, Twitch, Google Hangouts, Facetime, or Facebook Live.

 By getting creative in the ways you use technology, you can pull off an amazing virtual wedding that all your nearest and dearest friends and family can attend and view no matter where they may be.

 Why Have A Virtual Wedding?